Scanning for oriented configuration spaces: An abelian homology fibration criterion and a corollary of the group-completion theorem

-The difference between this and \cite[Proposition 2]{MSe} is that the hypotheses and conclusion have both been strengthened to all (abelian) local coefficient systems.

-The most important application of this for us will be as follows.
-Let $\cM$ be a topological monoid with $\pi_0(\cM)=\bN$ (we could work in more generality, but this case will be enough for our applications), denote its components by $\cM_k$ and choose an element $m\in \cM_1$.
-We then form $\cM_\infty$ as the mapping telescope of the sequence $\cM\to \cM\to \cM\to\cdots$ where each map is right-multiplication by $m$.
-There is then an obvious left-action of $\cM$ on $\cM_\infty$.
+We now discuss an application of the group-completion theorem to topological monoids.
+Let $\cM$ be a topological monoid with $\pi_0(\cM)=\bN$.
+Denote its components by $\cM_k$, choose an element $m\in \cM_1$ and define $\cM_\infty$ to be the mapping telescope of the sequence of maps $\cM\to \cM\to \cM\to\cdots$, where each map is right-multiplication by $m$.